Holy Women Who Hoped in God

 When the Giant leaves the dungeon, Christian and Hopeful discuss this possibility, and Christian is of the mind that they should do it, he was so distressed.
 But Hopeful recalls the command of the Lord of the Country to which they are going, and how he had forbidden them to take anyone’s life.

 Then he says (for as his name is, so is his heart),

-Who knows but that God, who made the world, may cause that Giant Despair may die, or that, at some time or other, he may forget to lock us in; or that he may in a short time have another of his fits before us, and may lose the use of his limbs? . . . my brother, let us be patient, and endure a while; the time may come that may give us a happy release; but let us not be our own murderers.
+Who knows but that God, who made the world, may cause Giant Despair to die, or that, at some time or other, he may forget to lock us in; or that he may in a short time have another of his fits before us, and may lose the use of his limbs? . . .
+My brother, let us be patient, and endure a while; the time may come that may give us a happy release; but let us not be our own murderers.

 Later when Giant Despair comes back and finds that Christian and Hopeful have not taken their lives the way he suggested, he falls into a rage and takes them out to show them the bones of the pilgrims he had killed, and then drives them back again to their dungeon, beating them all the way.

 That night the giant’s wife says that the reason they are holding on to life may be that “they live in hope that some will come to relieve them, or that they have pick-locks about them.”
 So Giant Despair says he will search them in the morning.

 That night was Saturday, and at midnight Christian and Hopeful began to pray and continued in prayer till almost break of day.
 Then a wonderful thing happened.
 In John Bunyan’s own words,